wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

    The next rootcheck scan should run shortly and it will alert about the rsyslogd process which we hid with Diamorphine.

 #.
-Watch ``ossec.log`` on linux-agent for rootcheck activity that should start within 5 minutes of the agent restart.
+Watch ``ossec.log`` on the Linux agent for rootcheck activity that should start within 5 minutes of the agent restart.

    .. code-block:: console